(Image credit: Amazon)

 You’ll be responsible for not only the story and dialogue of a game, but also its progression and in-game information.
 With so much work involved, you can unsurprisingly earn up to $100,000 per year in this field.

-One of the most important aspects of a video game is the gameplay, and programmers are the magicians who bring that aspect to life.
+One of the most important aspects of a video game is the gameplay and that's why programming is so high on the list of the eight careers for Video Gamers, and programmers are the magicians who bring that aspect to life.
 You will have to learn how to use engines that can create video games and then use your coding knowledge to form a functional experience.
 You will be controlling everything from the protagonist’s movement to the enemy’s AI, making sure that everything is completely functional and entertaining to play.

 If you manage to get a good job in this field, you will be earning something around or above $100,000 per year.